nevrome/mobest/docs/basic.md

 This figure is not particularly beautiful, though.
 We can and should apply some changes to this plot to make it more readable and visually pleasing.

-1. Increase the spatial resolution of the prediction grid. `locate()` takes more time to compute with this change, but for individual samples and time slices it is generally very much affortable to go to higher resolutions.
+1. Increase the spatial resolution of the prediction grid. `locate()` takes more time to compute with this change, but for individual samples and time slices it is generally very much affordable to go to higher resolutions.
 Here we go from the 50km grid above to a much finer 20km grid.
 The number of spatial prediction points increases from 4738 to 29583.

 ```r
 spatial_pred_grid <- mobest::create_prediction_grid(